The Four Stages Of A Bedsore

 Monitoring Patients For Complications

-The nursing home should also monitor at-risk patients frequently for the development of bed sores.
+The nursing home should also monitor at-risk patients frequently for the development of bedsores.
 Some residents, including those with diabetes, live at a higher risk of developing bedsores because they have decreased blood flow to the skin.
 These patients should be checked for bedsores regularly.

 After bedsores develop, efforts can be taken to prevent the condition from worsening.
 Nursing home staff members can provide the resident with various supportive devices to help, including trapeze bars above the bed to prevent friction while moving around.
 Cushions should be placed in wheelchairs to ease the pressure against the skin.
-Some patients require specialized beds.
+Some patients may even require specialized beds.

 Can You Sue A Pennsylvania Nursing Home For Bed Sores?